Fried Calamari Recipe – Pan-fried Squid Rings

 Cut squad into slices

-• Now, let’s see how you can make easy coating for fried squid.
+• Now, let’s see how you can make an easy coating for fried squid.
 In a deep bowl combine all-purpose flour and baking powder/soda with water.
 Then, pour oil and add potato starch.
-Squeeze half of a lemon to the bowl, season with salt and freshly ground black pepper.
-Nicely whisk all the ingredients together, make sure that the mixture becomes smooth.
+Squeeze half of a lemon into the bowl, and season with salt and freshly ground black pepper.
+Nicely whisk all the ingredients together, making sure that the mixture becomes smooth.

 Combine all purpose flour with water and baking powder